iditgqs/learngit/readme.txt

-Git is a versin control system.
+Git is a distributend versin control system.
 Git is free software.